Wellness & culture

 J.C. finds inspiration in ordinary people's everyday acts of bravery and resilience.
 Whether it’s someone climbing a mountain for a Movember fundraiser or sharing their mental health journey, these stories remind him of the power of individual action.
 Movember’s success isn’t just about raising funds; it’s about the stories and lives that are changed along the way.

 Movember’s Innovation Challenges have addressed critical mental health issues in various communities.
 In one project, Movember worked with Inuit communities in Northern Canada, where the suicide rate among youth was alarmingly high.
 By reconnecting young people with traditional skills like hunting and fishing, Movember helped foster a sense of purpose and belonging.
-Since the program's implementation, no lives have been lost to suicide in that community.
+Movember reports that no lives have been lost to suicide in that community since the programme began.

 Movember is also working on initiatives that target youth suicide prevention, using sports and social scaffolding to help young people build resilience.
-These efforts have already shown incredible results, with 39% of participants in one program reporting that they no longer think about suicide.
+Movember reports encouraging early results from these programmes, including participants who said they no longer thought about suicide after taking part.
 This impact on youth suicide prevention not only gives hope for the future but also encourages further support for such initiatives.

 The Legacy of Movember